 As a consumer, it’s important to educate yourself on all of the financial aspects that affect your credit.
 Make sure that you’re aware of how your open accounts will increase or decrease your credit score and how certain financial mishaps are reflected on your credit report.
 Certain occurrences like a vehicle repossession, late payments, or a defaulted account will result in negative marks on your credit report.
 These types of negative marks can remain on your report for many years.
+Take the following steps:

-Check your credit report regularly to ensure that all information is accurate and up to date.
+2. Check your credit report regularly to ensure that all information is accurate and up to date.
 All consumers are entitled to one free credit report each year from all three of the credit reporting bureaus.

 3. Determine some benchmarks to improve your credit standing over time.

 Flitter Milz is a nationally recognized consumer protection law firm that represents victims of abusive collection tactics, wrongful vehicle repossessions and credit reporting privacy and accuracy issues.
 Contact Us to discuss your consumer credit concern.